-This report forms an output of Stage III of Project Inshore and provides a Strategic Sustainability Review for the Cornwall IFCA.
+This report forms an output of Stage III of Project Inshore and provides a Strategic Sustainability Review for the Isles of Scilly IFCA (IoS IFCA).
 The reporting outputs of stage I and stage II of Project Inshore provided national overview documents for English Inshore Fisheries.
-By contrast, this report is tailored to the requirements of a single IFCA (Cornwall).
-A further eight such reports1 are being produced for other English IFCAs as part of this third stage of Project Inshore.
+By contrast, this report is tailored to the requirements of a single IFCA (Isles of Scilly).
+A further 8 such reports1 are being produced for other English IFCAs as part of this third stage of Project Inshore.